What Is Cortisol? (Hero, Villain, or Both?)

 So is Cortisol Good or Bad?

-However, consistently elevated cortisol is not good.
+The honest answer is both.
+Acute cortisol “spikes”, the kind that last minutes, are genuinely protective and necessary.
+However, consistently elevated cortisol levels are not good.
 The difference between cortisol as hero and cortisol as villain is almost entirely a matter of how long the “spike” is!

 When cortisol runs high for a long time, whether it's from work, overtraining, poor sleep, or a medical condition, it goes on to affect your body in the same way.